hrntsm/HoaryFox/README.md

 1. Download HoaryFox.gha file from [food4rhino](https://www.food4rhino.com/app/hoaryfox) or [release page](https://github.com/hrntsm/HoaryFox/releases)
 2. In Grasshopper, choose File > Special Folders > Components folder.
 Save the gha file there.
-   + If you want to use Karamba convert, it is super recommended to save the file in the same directory as Karamba.gha
+   + If you want to use Karamba convert, it is super recommended to save the HoaryFox directory in the same directory as Karamba.gha
 3. Right-click the file > Properties > make sure there is no "blocked" text
 4. Restart Rhino and Grasshopper